1) Connect to SQL Server

 Your SQL auto backup is ready!

 Actually, this is the simplest scenario.
-There are much more options in SQLBackupAndFtp to customize SQL auto backup.
-Such as backup compression and encryption, custom SQL scripts and even folder backup.
+There are many more options in SQLBackupAndFTP to customize SQL auto backup.
+Such as backup compression and encryption, custom SQL scripts, and even folder backup.
 You can find those options if you click the “More settings” link at the bottom.